South Sudan Bakery

 OUR PLAN

-The bakery project has already started under the leadership of Pastor Pious.
-His brother, Lino Mario, is the manager and chef and has trained all of the employees.
-He currently works for a well-known hotel in Juba where he's gained the experience needed to manage the bakery.
-In preparation, Pastor Pious has also interviewed his church members and has selected 14 people to be employed by this project.
-He has spoken with hotels, restaurants, and stores to secure contracts agreeing to buy bread from the bakery once it's open as well.
-Each vendor has agreed to pay five dollars per 10 loaves of bread, and altogether they are willing to buy 2,000 loaves of bread per day.
-A building has also already been secured in Torit for the bakery.
+Additionally, Pastor Pious has interviewed his church members and has selected 14 people to be employed by this project.
+Pastor Pious has spoken with hotels, restaurants, and stores who have agreed to buy bread from them.
+Specifically, each vendor has agreed to pay five dollars per 10 loaves of bread, and altogether they are willing to buy 2,000 loaves of bread per day.
+We also have already found a building which is in Torit.

 DESIRED IMPACT